Here are all the steps that you will acomplish :

 Now that we have created the dataset, let's get to the next step.

-Before annotating, we have to choose what this dataset will be used for and set up the labels, to do this please click on the following button at the right of the page
+Before annotating, we have to choose what this dataset will be used for and set up the labels, to do this please click on the

 You are now on the page to configure your labels.
 First, you need to select the type of dataset you want.